BodenmillerGroup/napping/README.md

     napping

-## Environment for IMC and IF mapping
+## Environment setup example: mapping IMC and slidescanner images

 Certain dependencies need to be installed for aligning imaging mass cytometry (IMC) and brightfield/immunofluorescence images: